Home/Borrowers/Hospitality Property Hard Money Financing in Boston

 What loan terms are available for hospitality property financing?

-Do you provide financing for short-term rental properties and Airbnb units?
+Do you provide financing for short-term rental properties?

 Can you finance distressed or underperforming hospitality properties?

-Yes, we specialize in financing value-add hospitality opportunities including underperforming hotels, properties requiring renovation, and distressed assets with turnaround potential.
-For these properties, we structure loans with interest reserves covering the renovation and ramp-up periods, and underwrite based on the property's projected performance after improvements rather than historical results.
-We work with experienced hospitality operators who can execute turnaround strategies and achieve the property's revenue potential.
+Yes.
+We specialize in financing value-add hospitality opportunities including underperforming hotels, properties requiring renovation, and distressed assets with clear turnaround potential.
+For these properties, we structure loans with interest reserves covering renovation and ramp-up periods and underwrite based on projected post-improvement performance supported by comparable market data.
+We work with operators who have demonstrated ability to execute hospitality turnaround strategies in the Boston market.